kasp1/Dozer/README.md

 Remove the hash if you want Dozer to display the GUI as well.

+## Command line arguments

+- `--gui` opens the user interface.
+- `--root <dir>` changes the starting working directory.
+Overrides the YAML `runtimeDirectory` option.
+Both \ and / can be specified as the path separators.

 ## Create custom steps

 Dozer steps don't need to be written in any particular language.
 Create an executable script/binary in your favorite programming language.
 Test it with regular command line calls, then add it as a Dozer step in a similar manner.